Continental Chess- General Tournament Information

 1. The entry fee is usually lower than entering by mail, and much lower than entering at the site.

 2. We charge less for USCF dues if done together with online entries.

 3. Online entry usually gives you another week or so to enter in advance compared with mailed entry.

-If you enter by mail or phone and 24 hours before the first round, your advance entry is not listed, send us an email at least 2 hours before the first round or tell us in person at least 30 minutes before the round.
+If you enter by mail and 24 hours before the first round, your advance entry is not listed, send us an email at least 2 hours before the first round or tell us in person at least 30 minutes before the round.
 At some tournaments you can also call the hotel before the round and ask for the chess tournament.